 Because we have limited financial and managerial resources, we are initially focused on specific research programs.
 As a result, we may fail to capitalize on other viable commercial products or profitable market opportunities, be required to forego or delay pursuit of opportunities with other product candidates or other diseases that may later prove to have greater commercial potential, or relinquish valuable rights to such product candidates through collaboration, licensing or other royalty arrangements in cases in which it would have been advantageous for us to retain sole development and commercialization rights.
-For additional information regarding the factors that will affect our ability to achieve revenue from product sales, see the risk factor entitled "We have never generated any revenue from product sales and our ability to generate revenue from product sales and become profitable depends significantly on our success in a number of areas."
+For additional information regarding the factors that will affect our ability to achieve revenue from product sales, see the risk factor entitled "We have never generated any revenue from product sales and become profitable depends significantly on our success in a number of areas."